saajanis/CarND/CarND-Project2/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 The weights and biases are sampled from a random normal distribution witha  mean=0, stddev=0.1

 #### 3. Results.
-(Output in the "Model generation and evaluation section of the ipynb")
+(Output in the "Model generation and evaluation" section of the ipynb/HTML)

 **Training, validation and test:**
 Here are the plots of training and validation accuracies while using the different transformations of the dataset.
 Each one of the datasets produced models that could achieve at least 93% accuracy over 500 epochs.
 The curves, as seen in the plots below (and raw values that I saw) had mostly flattened out with only minor variance in accuracy over each other Epoch - so I wasn't too hopeful of the performance to incrase with more training iterations.